Criminal and Civil Procedure

 In relation to civil procedure, it covers general principles of civil procedure and civil dispute resolution, pre-trial procedures, pleadings, trials, judgment and enforcement.

 Written Assessment: 2000 words.
 Students must pass this component to pass the unit.
 Relates to Learning Outcomes (LOs) 1-4 Final Examination: 2 hrs 15 mins.
 Students must pass this component to pass the unit.
 There is a supervised exam at the end of the teaching period in which you are enrolled.
-The paper-based exam will be held at an established exam venue, and coordinated by UNE Exams Unit.
+The exam will be offered online with supervision via webcam and screen sharing technology.
+Coordinated by UNE Exams Unit.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Written Assessment (50%%)